 And if you’re patient, the payoff can be huge: the bed frame, bike, and TV were all from friends who moved away and didn’t have the time to sell their stuff before they left.
 But I had a garage to store them in and plenty of time to sell them right, for maximum profit.

 It’s an art and a challenge.
 Here’s how you, too, can be a Craigslist Samurai.

 It feels unwise to talk about it because it’s not official yet.
-There’s no contract in place, and we haven’t done title or salary negotiations.
+There’s no contract in place, and we haven’t gone through title or salary negotiations.
 It’s possible that circumstances could fail to come together.
-But I’ve interviewed for the role with all stakeholders and each one has given a green light to the role change.
-The woman who will become my boss has already added me to her regular staff meetings and tasked me on a new project.
+But I’ve interviewed for the role change with all stakeholders and each one has given a green light to the promotion.
+The woman who will become my boss has already added me to her regular staff meetings and tasked me with a new project.
 It feels like a done deal, so I’m taking the karmic risk of telling you all about it now.

 Plus, I just couldn’t pass up the opportunity to give you all rolling updates!

 It’s the first promotion I’ve ever received while working at a large corporation.
 (I was promoted in my first job from unpaid intern to intern with a stipend, basically.
 After I cried in front of my boss about money issues.
 A STORY FOR ANOTHER TIME!)
 I’m not entirely sure how to navigate the promotion gracefully, but I’ll certainly invite you all along upon my journey of discovery.